 4th Place - Catherine Pickop - "Rhythm"

 Catherine Pickop was born in Hong Kong in 1983.
 Having brought up in an autocratic and conservative family, she has been constantly feeling insufficient and anxious throughout her life.
 She graduates from Business studies and hotel management and working hard for money for ten years.

 Catherine especially interested in how art can help to express inner emotions and rationalize inner thoughts.
-She started using coffee residue as a personal material in art making through stream of consciousness as a tool to study herself.
-Catherine’s works are a visual reflection of her mind, the process of art making is described how she see the world, reconstructed than reappearing on paper in minimal abstract form.
+She started using coffee residue as a personal material in art making through a stream of consciousness as a tool to study herself.
+Catherine’s works are a visual reflection of her mind, the process of art-making is described how she sees the world, reconstructed than reappearing on paper in minimal abstract form.
 She continues to use art to find internal peace and an appreciation of the beauty of imperfection.
 Her website is https://catherinepickop.com

 5th Place - Gary Wiesner - "Cubic"